 Technical History

-Original licensing date June 15, 1926 in “Florence”, Kansas (probably Lawrence).
+Original licensing date June 15, 1926, in “Florence”, Kansas (probably Lawrence).
 By May 24, 1927, was on 720 kHz.
-Move to 1180 kHz announced by FCC on that date, along with requirement to share time with KKSU.
+Move to 1180 kHz was announced by the FCC on that date, along with a requirement to share time with KKSU.
 On October 16, 1928, moved to 1220 kHz, with increase of power from 0.5 kW to 1 kW.
-Transmitter moved to Tonganoxie, Kansas in 1932.
-License moved to Topeka, Kansas in 1947 (5 kW, DA-N, transmitter at Grantville, east of Topeka).
+The transmitter moved to Tonganoxie, Kansas in 1932.
+The license moved to Topeka, Kansas in 1947 (5 kW, DA-N, transmitter at Grantville, east of Topeka).
 See the rest of this article for recent history and move back to the Kansas City metropolitan area with WREN’s re-licensing to Kansas City.